DONGTangYuan/multi-dimension-data/README.md

 # Additional Files For Experiment Section
-The code includes two methods: Exponential Smoothing and LightGBM for stock prediction.
+The code includes two methods: Exponential Smoothing and LightGBM for stock prediction as addditional files for paper *A Stock Prediction Method Based on Multidimensional and Multilevel Feature Dynamic Fusion*.
 The steps can be divided as follows:

 1. **Data Acquisition and Preprocessing**: Retrieve historical trading data for stocks from eight different industries.
 Perform necessary preprocessing, including handling missing values and industry classification, and store the processed data in the corresponding folders.